 Unfriended Dark Web – After a young man finds a laptop filled with a folder of hidden files, he and his five closest friends go online and are unwittingly thrust into the depths of the dark web.
-He shows them the mysterious folder that contains disturbing videos that he plays for them, of people who appear to be in great danger.
+He shows them the mysterious folder that contains disturbing videos of people who appear to be in grave danger.
 They soon discover someone has been watching their every move and will go to unimaginable lengths to protect the dark web.

-They then receive an anonymous message that tells them they will all die if they disconnect or call the police.
-The planned night of fun quickly turns deadly as each user becomes the target of something sinister while the others watch helplessly in terror.
+When they receive an anonymous message telling them they will all die if they disconnect or call the police, their night of fun quickly turns deadly as each user becomes the target of something sinister, leaving the others forced to watch in terror.
 Unfolding in real-time, Unfriended: Dark Web is the most terrifying horror yet from the producer of Unfriended, Happy Death Day, and The Purge.

-It’s a game night for a close-knit group of college friends who always meet up on Skype in the evenings to play games or to catch up on each other’s day.
-Our main antagonist, Matias O’Brien, played by Colin Woodell, claims he bought a used laptop from someone named Norah who he had found on the Craigslist website.
-Needing the laptop so that he can begin working on his newest app Papaya, a program that he’s attempting to develop to help with the communication between him and his girlfriend, Amaya who is played by Stephanie Nogueras, and is also deaf.
-Matias is horrible at sign language and refuses to try and learn it.
+Our main antagonist, Matias O’Brien (Colin Woodell) claims he bought a used laptop from someone named Norah who he had found on a Craigslist website.
+Needing the laptop so that he can begin working on his newest app Papaya, a program that he’s attempting to develop to help with the communication between him and his girlfriend, Amaya (Stephanie Nogueras) and is also deaf and because he is horrible at sign language.

 At one gathering he ends up having a spat with his girlfriend as they were talking over Facebook chat because his new program kept crashing.
 When he signs in again as the remembered user, several women start messaging him about getting the plane tickets.
 Hastily closing out all the message windows he prepares for the usual game night with his girlfriend and their close friends.
 He mentions the folder to his friends and begins showing them the videos and files via Skype.